SoftInstigate/restheart-website/docs/aggregations.md

 ## Handling paging in aggregations

-Starting RESTHeart Platform v4.1.12 (and RESTHeart OSS v4.1.8) paging must be handled explicitly by the aggregation (until this version paging was handled automatically).
+Starting from RESTHeart v4.1.8 paging must be handled explicitly by the aggregation (until this version paging was handled automatically).
 This allows more flexibility and better performances.

-Starting RESTHeart Platform v4.2.0 and (and RESTHeart OSS v4.2.0) the following aggregation variables can be used to allow handling paging in the aggregation via default `page` and `pagesize` query parameters:
+Starting from RESTHeart v4.2.0 the following aggregation variables can be used to allow handling paging in the aggregation via default `page` and `pagesize` query parameters:

 -   `@page` the value of the `page` query parameter
 -   `@pagesize` the value of the `pagesize` query parameter